The "Tor Boacciana" tower

 According to researchers it must have been a lighthouse or a guard tower controlling the mouth of the river.

-The upper part of Tor Boacciana in its medieval appearance belongs to the 12nd century.
-It probably is that “fabulous but isolated tower” quoted in the Chronicles about Richard the Lionheart’s journey to the Holy Land on the third Crusade (1190), when he disembarked at Ostia.
+During the XII century the tower was probably restored: maybe is mentioned as the “fabulous but isolated tower” in the Chronicles about Richard the Lionheart’s journey to the Holy Land on the third Crusade (1190), when he disembarked at Ostia.
 At that time the whole area was property of the Family Bovazzani and the tower is thought to have been named after this family, hence its current name “Boacciana”.